 Hard inquiries are also ‘de-duped’ so that if you’re shopping around for credit (e.g. rate shopping for a mortgage) it will be treated as 1 hard inquiry within the scoring systems, not multiple.

 Soft inquiries include requests made by creditors to pre-qualify you for credit, as well as any requests you make for a copy of your credit history.
-These inquiries, which include the initial check Neo does to determine your potential credit limit and interest rate, do not affect your credit score.
+These inquiries, which include the initial check financial institutions do to determine your potential credit limit and interest rate, do not affect your credit score.

 Inquiries for new credit make up ~10% of your credit score.